The Sound Reaches You Before the Sight: Three Days at Victoria Falls

 Victoria Falls Bridge spans the gorge between Zimbabwe and Zambia — a 111-meter drop to the boiling rapids below.
 You can walk onto it for free (no passport needed to reach the middle), and just standing there, looking down, is genuinely terrifying.

 The bungee jump is $160 USD.
 No reservation needed.
-You walk up between 9AM and 5PM, sign the waiver, and they strap you in.
+Walk up between 9AM and 5PM, sign the waiver, and they strap you in.
 Video included.

-I didn't jump.
-But I watched seven people jump, and every single one of them screamed in a way that suggested they were simultaneously the happiest and most terrified they'd ever been.
+Not ready to leap?
+Watch seven people do it instead — and every single one screams in a way that suggests they're simultaneously the happiest and most terrified they've ever been.

-I did the bridge zip line instead — $50, 120 meters across the gorge, and fast enough to make my stomach drop but slow enough that I could actually see the falls in the distance.
-The bridge swing ($95) is somewhere in between — you fall, then swing, then dangle over the gorge wondering what life choices brought you here.
+The bridge zip line is the gentler thrill — $50, 120 meters across the gorge, fast enough to drop your stomach but slow enough to actually see the falls in the distance.
+The bridge swing ($95) lands somewhere in between — you fall, then swing, then dangle over the gorge wondering what life choices brought you here.

-For lunch, I ended up at The Three Monkeys on Parkway Drive.
-Burgers, wraps, cold beer.
+For lunch, The Three Monkeys on Parkway Drive serves burgers, wraps, and cold beer.
 Mains $8-15.
-Exactly what I needed after watching other people plummet 111 meters.
+Exactly what you need after watching other people plummet 111 meters.

 The malaria warnings.
-Victoria Falls is in a transmission zone, and I'd started my Malarone two weeks before arriving.
-The DEET repellent went on every evening.
-My hotel provided a treated mosquito net.
+Victoria Falls sits in a transmission zone, so start your Malarone two weeks before arriving.
+DEET repellent goes on every evening, and a good hotel provides a treated mosquito net.
 Risk is highest in the wet season (November to April), but it's real year-round.

 The KAZA UniVisa.
 For $50 USD, it covers both Zimbabwe and Zambia with multiple border crossings for 30 days.
 Without it, you'd need separate visas ($30 each) and could only cross once.
 If you want both sides of the falls — and you do — this is non-negotiable.

 And the town itself.
-Victoria Falls town is tiny, friendly, and entirely geared toward tourists.
-But it doesn't feel cynical about it.
+Victoria Falls town is tiny, friendly, and entirely geared toward tourists, yet it never feels cynical about it.
 Blessing the taxi driver.
-The bartender at The Lookout Café who told me which viewpoint to visit at sunrise.
-The woman at Elephant's Walk Village who spent 20 minutes showing me how she carved her stone sculptures before even mentioning a price.
+The bartender at The Lookout Café who knows which viewpoint to visit at sunrise.
+The woman at Elephant's Walk Village who'll spend 20 minutes showing you how she carves her stone sculptures before ever mentioning a price.

 Bring USD cash.
 Clean, post-2009 bills.
 The town runs on American dollars, but old or marked notes get refused everywhere.
 ATMs charge 5-8% fees. $50 and $100 bills get better exchange rates than small denominations.
 Budget $100-200 per day for activities, meals, and tips.